cloudfoundry/summit-hands-on-labs/osbapi-with-k8s-and-cf/student-template.md

 ### Deploy the Service Broker

-TODO: Get an OSBAPI approved definition of a 'service' A Service is a <???>.
-Typical examples of services are databases and messaging queues, but can also include anything that fits within the contract defined by the Open Service Broker API.
+A Service Broker can provide services for developers to use on platforms like Cloud Foundry and Kubernetes.
+Some examples of common services include databases, configuration servers and messaging queues.
+Each service is made up of a number of plans, like ‘small’, ‘medium’ and ‘large’, that developers can choose from when they create backing services for their applications and containers.

-A Service Broker is an HTTP server which coordinates the service lifecycle between a platform (e.g., Cloud Foundry or Kubernetes) and services.
+A Service Broker is implemented as an HTTP server which coordinates the service lifecycle between a platform (e.g., Cloud Foundry or Kubernetes) and services.
 The basic operations that a service broker supports are:
 1. Provision a new service instance (for example, provision a new MySQL cluster)
 1. Bind to a service instance (for example, provide a set of credentials to access that cluster)
 1. Unbind (e.g., revoke the credentials)